 Airports in Germany

-There is also a very aggressive program to link air travel to rail travel.
-High speed InterCity trains directly serve the Frankfurt, Düsseldorf and Cologne-Bonn airports.
+There is also a very successful program to link air travel to rail travel at certain large hub cities.
+High-speed InterCity trains directly serve the Frankfurt, Düsseldorf, Cologne-Bonn and Stuttgart airports.

-Frankfurt is the busiest airport in Germany (www.airportcity-frankfurt.com) and welcomed more than 53 million passengers in 2010.
+Frankfurt is the busiest airport in Germany (www.airportcity-frankfurt.com) and welcomed more than 58 million passengers in 2013.
 Frankfurt has scheduled connections to nearly 300 airports in more than a hundred countries.
-A global Top 10 airport, Frankfurt ranks as the ninth busiest for total passengers (fourth for international passengers) and eighth for total cargo tonnage (seventh for international freight).
-The airport ranks third in Europe (after London-Heathrow and Paris) for passengers and second in terms of cargo (after Paris).
-Each day, an average of 1,350 flights takeoff and land at Frankfurt Airport.
+A global Top 15 airport, Frankfurt ranks as the 12th busiest for total passengers (seventh for international passengers) and eighth for total cargo tonnage (seventh for international freight).
+The airport ranks fourth in Europe (after London-Heathrow, Paris and Amsterdam) for passengers and second in terms of cargo (after Paris).
+There is an average of 1,295 flight takeoffs and landings at Frankfurt Airport each day.

 Many of the passengers had Frankfurt itself as a destination, since the city is an important commercial center.
 But Frankfurt is also a transfer point for air and rail connections to other German cities and an air transfer point to many other countries, notably in Eastern Europe and Asia.

 Europe's busiest expressway cloverleaf, the "Frankfurter Kreuz" is right adjacent to the airport.
 This is where the A3 and the A5 autobahns, the most important in Germany, intersect and allow quick access to Europe's extensive superhighway net.
 In addition the airport has its own bus station and a large number of parking spaces, including long-term ones, and ones for the disabled, women only and large vehicles.